RasppleII/a2cloud/docs/ivanx/index.md

 #  [A2CLOUD: prepare your Pi][44]

 <div class="entry-content" markdown="1">
-<span style="font-size: 1rem; line-height: 1.714285714; text-decoration:
-underline;">Starting Fresh</span>

-<span style="line-height: 1.714285714; font-size: 1rem;">If you have
+_Starting Fresh_ If you have
 never used your Pi, you will need to prepare your SD card.
-Download
-</span>[Raspple II][46] <span style="line-height: 1.714285714; font-size:
-1rem;"> (a distribution of the Raspbian operating system with Apple II goodies preinstalled), and expand the .zip file.
+Download [Raspple II][46]  (a distribution of the Raspbian operating system with Apple II goodies preinstalled), and expand the .zip file.
 Copy all of its files to a 4 GB or larger SD card (8 GB or larger recommended).
-Then put the SD card in your Pi, and attach power. </span><span style="line-height:
+Then put the
-1.714285714; font-size: 1rem;">The operating system will automatically install, which will take about 20 minutes.</span> If you don’t have a screen attached to your Pi, you’ll know when it’s done when the ACT/OK lamp on the Raspberry Pi board stops flickering.
+SD card in your Pi, and attach power.
+The operating system will automatically install, which will take about 20 minutes.
+If you don’t have a screen attached to your Pi, you’ll know when it’s done when the ACT/OK lamp on the Raspberry Pi board stops flickering.

-<span style="line-height: 1.714285714; font-size: 1rem;">(If you are
+(If you are
-starting over with the same SD card, or want to ensure the card is formatted correctly, you can use the official </span>[SD Formatter][47] <span style="line-height: 1.714285714; font-size:
-1rem;"> utility — carefully! — before copying the files.)</span>
+starting over with the same SD card, or want to ensure the card is formatted correctly, you can use the official [SD Formatter][47]  utility — carefully! — before copying the files.)

-<span style="text-decoration: underline;">If you’re already up and
+_If you’re already up and
-running, or want to customize the installation</span>
+running, or want to customize the installation_

 You can also install A2CLOUD from the Raspbian command line.
 Type: